anijs/anijs.wiki.repository/Sentence-Definitions.md

 Sentence Definitions
 ==========================

-For managging an animation correctly the following parameters must be stablished in some of the HTML elements.
+For managging an animation correctly the following parameters must be established in some of the HTML elements.

 ##### If